fission/fission/README.md

 use a combination of serverless functions and more conventional microservices, and Kubernetes is a great framework to bring these together seamlessly.

+Building on Kubernetes also means that anything you do for operations on your Kubernetes cluster -- such as monitoring or log aggregation -- also helps with ops on your Fission deployment.

 Fission Concepts